 Lessons begin at 8:45am, and the Primary gate opens by 8:25am.
 Primary staffers welcome children at the Primary gate.
-Once the gate is open children are permitted to line up and wait for their teacher at their classrooms.

 Secondary students are also expected to be waiting outside their classrooms for an 8:45am lesson start.
 Secondary students are permitted to enter the campus via the walkway alongside the staff carpark roadway.
 A secondary staffer welcomes students at that walkway from 8:30am.